SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_introduction.md

 sol = solve(sprob, STrapezoid(); seed = 123) # hide
 plot(sol)
 ```
 we can see that while the simulation exhibits some fluctuations, it is very similar to the deterministic one.
 This suggests that the assumption of the reaction rate equations holds for this example.
-However, if we reduce species amounts (using [`remake`](@ref ref)), thereby also increasing the relative amount of noise, we encounter a problem when the model is re-simulated:
+However, if we reduce species amounts (using [`remake`](@ref ref)), thereby also increasing the relative amount of noise, we encounter a problem when the model is simulated:
 ```@example simulation_intro_sde
 sprob = remake(sprob; u0 = [:X1 => 0.33, :X2 => 0.66])
 sol = solve(sprob, STrapezoid())
 sol = solve(sprob, STrapezoid(); seed = 1234567) # hide
 plot(sol)
 ```
-Here, we receive a the simulation is terminated before the designated final time point, and that a warning suggesting that an instability might have been encountered.
+Here, we receive a warning that the simulation was terminated before the designated final time point, also suggesting that an instability might have been encountered.
 What has happened here is that the stochastic fluctuations have grown too large for the adaptive time-stepper to handle.
 This can be remedied by disabling adaptive time-stepping and setting a low `dt`:
 ```@example simulation_intro_sde
 sol = solve(sprob, STrapezoid(); adaptive = false, dt = 0.001)
 sol = solve(sprob, STrapezoid(); seed = 1234567, adaptive = false, dt = 0.001) # hide
 plot(sol)
 ```
 However, SDE solver instability (combined with the fact that the fluctuations push the solution to negative values!) suggests that species concentrations (for this combination of model, initial conditions, and parameter values) are too low for the CLE's approximating assumptions to hold.
-Instead, jump simulations should be used.
+Instead, [jump simulations](@ref simulation_intro_jumps) should be used.

 !!! note
     Unlike for ODE and jump simulations, there are no good heuristics for automatically selecting suitable SDE solvers.
 Hence, for SDE simulations a solver must be provided. `STrapezoid` will work for a large number of cases.
 When this is not the case, however, please check the list of [available SDE solvers](https://docs.sciml.ai/DiffEqDocs/stable/solvers/sde_solve/) for a suitable alternative (making sure to select one compatible with non-diagonal noise and the [Ito interpretation]https://en.wikipedia.org/wiki/It%C3%B4_calculus).

 ### [Scaling the noise in the chemical Langevin equation](@id simulation_intro_SDEs_noise_saling)
-When using the CLE to generate SDEs from a CRN, it can sometimes be desirable to
-scale the magnitude of the noise.
-This can be done by introducing a *noise
-scaling term*, with each noise term generated by the CLE being multiplied with thus term.
+When using the CLE to generate SDEs from a CRN, it can sometimes be desirable to scale the magnitude of the noise.
+This can be done by introducing a *noise scaling term*, with each noise term generated by the CLE being multiplied with thus term.
 A noise scaling term can be set using the `@default_noise_scaling` option:
 ```@example simulation_intro_sde
 two_state_model = @reaction_network begin
   @default_noise_scaling 0.1